Transmode/gradle-docker/README.md

 }
 ```

+## Building your Dockerfile
+In the example above the instructions on how to build the nginx Docker image are configured **inline** using methods of the Docker Gradle task.
+During task execution the plugin first creates a [Dockerfile](https://docs.docker.com/reference/builder/) which it then passes to Docker to build the image.

+However instead of defining the build instructions inline in the task it is possible to supply an **external Dockerfile**.
+If the task property `dockerfile` is set to the path of an existing Dockerfile the plugin will this instead of build the image.

+You can even combine these two methods: Supplying an external Dockerfile and extending it by defining instructions in the task.
+The build instructions from the external Dockerfile are read first and the instructions defined in the task appended.
+If an external Dockerfile is supplied, the `baseImage` property is ignored.

 ## Configuring the plugin
 The plugin exposes configuration options on 2 levels: globally through a plugin extension and on a per task basis.
 The plugin tries to always set sensible defaults for all properties.